Updated: Apr 21

 Hang in there parents.
 This is a tough season you’re in.
 I’ve lived it.
 It’s heartbreaking.

 Also know that, sometimes, there's a time when letting go makes more sense than hanging on.
 That can mean a multitude of things and depends entirely on your unique situation.
-I'll be chatting about this at the Navigating RAD 2022 conference this October during my presentation, "Determining What You Have Left as a Family and Ideas to Move Forward".
-Through this presentation and the guidance of additional experts, conference attendees will leave with a customized family plan of action to move forward, parent-shared resources and new friends who truly understand.
+I'll be chatting about this at the Navigating RAD experience this October during my presentation, "Determining What You Have Left as a Family and Ideas to Move Forward".
+Through this presentation and the guidance of additional experts, conference attendees will leave with a customized family plan of action to move forward, parent-shared resources, and new friends who truly understand.

 Wherever you are along the journey, acknowledge the reality of your current experience, allow yourself to grieve it, and take care of yourself.